 Sanctions notably target major Russian banks, the Russian central bank, the Russian sovereign debt, selected Russian public officials & oligarchs, and the export control of high-tech components to Russia.
 These measures put considerable downward pressure on the Russian ruble, which has already plummeted, and will drive a surge in consumer price inflation.

 Russia has built up relatively strong financials: a low level of public external debt, a recurrent current account surplus, as well as substantial foreign reserves (app.
 USD 640 bn).
 However, the freeze imposed by western depositary countries on the latter prevents the Russian central bank from deploying them and reduces the effectiveness of the Russian response.

 The Russian economy could benefit from higher prices for commodities, especially for its energy exports.
 However, EU countries announced their intention to limit their imports from Russia.
 In the industrial sector, restricted access to Western-produced semiconductors, computers, telecommunications, automation, and information security equipment will be harmful, given the importance of these inputs in the Russian mining and manufacturing sectors.

 European economies are the most at risk

-On top of that, we estimate that a complete cut of Russian natural gas flows to Europe would raise the cost to 4 percentage points in 2022, which would be bring annual GDP growth close to zero, more probably in negative territory – depending on demand destruction management.
+On top of that, we estimate that a complete cut of Russian natural gas flows to Europe would raise the cost by 4 percentage points in 2022, which would bring annual GDP growth close to zero, or more likely in negative territory, depending on demand destruction management.

 No region will be spared by imported inflation and global trade disruptions

-In Asia-Pacific, the impact will be felt almost immediately through higher import prices, particularly in energy prices, with many economies in the region being net energy importers, led by China, Japan, India, South Korea, Taiwan and Thailand.
+In Asia-Pacific, the impact will be felt almost immediately through higher import prices, particularly in energy, with many economies in the region being net energy importers, led by China, Japan, India, South Korea, Taiwan, and Thailand.

 1, place Costes et Bellonte